hello-robot/stretch_ros2/stretch_calibration/README.md

 ## Overview

-*stretch_calibration* provides tools for calibrating and managing the URDF for the Stretch RE1 robot from Hello Robot Inc. The code's primary role is to generate a geometric model (i.e., a URDF) of the robot's body that corresponds well with views of the body from the robot's 3D camera (i.e., a Intel RealSense D435i).
+*stretch_calibration* provides tools for calibrating and managing the URDF for the Stretch robot.
+The code's primary role is to generate a geometric model (i.e., a URDF) of the robot's body that corresponds well with views of the body from the robot's 3D camera (i.e., a Intel RealSense D435i).
 The code achieves this objective by adjusting the geometry of the model to predict where the 3D camera will see markers (i.e., ArUco markers) on the robot's body.

 Hello Robot Inc. uses this code to calibrate each robot prior to shipping.
 Users may wish to recalibrate their robots to compensate for changes over time or take advantage of improvements to the calibration code.